 Aging, pregnancy, and breastfeeding can all contribute to stretched skin and volume loss, which result in breast droopiness.
-Sagging breasts are a common concern for many of my plastic surgery patients in Sacramento.
-A breast lift can restore the breasts to a more natural, upright position for a younger-looking appearance.
+Sagging breasts are a common concern for many of my plastic surgery patients, and a breast lift at my Sacramento practice restores their breasts to a more natural, upright position for a younger-looking appearance.

-When women visit me for a breast lift in Sacramento, they often have many questions and misconceptions about the procedure.
+When women visit me for breast enhancement surgery, they often have many questions and misconceptions about the procedure.
 Here are 3 of the most common myths about breast lift surgery.

 Common Breast Lift Myths